Overview of Sports at GIS

 Tryouts & Practice

-Tryout and practice dates, times and location can be found on each of the sports page of our website (click on "Home" at the top right corner to select the sport you are interested in).
+Tryout and practice dates, times, and location can be found on each of the sports page of our website.

-Students cannot participate in two CMAC TEAM sports during the same season (i.e. Basketball and Soccer).
-Students are, however, allowed to participate in an individual sport and a team sport during the same season (i.e. Swimming and Volleyball) IF they are able to balance his/her family life, time and grades.
+Students cannot participate in two CMAC TEAM sports during the same season (i.e. Soccer and Volleyball).
+Students are, however, allowed to participate in an individual sport and a team sport during the same season (i.e. Cross Country and Basketball) IF they are able to balance his/her family life, time and grades, and if they have discussed it with the coaches of each sport.
 We believe that committing to a particular sport will allow the student to focus and excel in what they choose to do.
 Note that once a student commits to a sport (even Rec League), they are expected to follow through.
 If a student quits a sport, he/she forfeits the right to try out for another sport, without the approval of the Athletic Director.

 Maximum team sizes (# of players that can dress out and play):*However, the coach can limit the size of the team if he/she so desires with AD approval.